Blog

 The policies nobody certifies

 When a customer asks whether you're compliant, they're usually asking about a standard.
 SOC 2 for your controls, ISO 27001 for your security program, HIPAA if you touch health data.
 Those come with auditors, tooling, and a certificate at the end, and they're the smallest part of the picture.
 The organizations I've worked with (a law firm and a fintech among them) ran on layers of policy that no certificate covers: internal standards, government regulations specific to their sector, and expectations written into customer contracts.
+Fidé, the prototype this post walks through, came out of one of our design sprints and aims at exactly that layer.
+To be plain about what it is: an interactive design argument you can click through, not software anyone runs today.

 Two examples show the range.
 An engineering org decides that every repository must carry a pre-commit config with a specific set of hooks.
 That's a policy, and someone is supposed to verify it on every repo.
 A facilities team keeps a standard for what the cafeteria kitchen must stock and how it's maintained.
 That's a policy too, with a checklist and a person responsible.
 Code on one end, kitchens on the other, and in between: onboarding steps, access reviews, records retention, vendor requirements.
 Most of what a company has to enforce looks like this, and none of it comes with an auditor.
+First we look at why the compliance platforms don't reach this layer, then at Fidé's object model, then at what changes when the checking runs continuously.

 Why you can't buy this